ggfincke/loom/docs/instructions.md

 **Validation errors:**
 - Try a lower risk level (`--risk low`)
-- Use `--policy ask` to handle errors interactively
+- Use `--on-error ask` to handle errors interactively (default behavior)
 - Check that your resume has clear section structure

 **Poor edit quality:**